 Most sites that are interested in the usage of their OPeNDAP server(s) have developed scripts they run, typically once per month, to derive "metrics" of the usage of their server.
 These "metrics" might include: number of hits, number of successful hits, number of repeat users, and volume of data delivered.

-A few details for Linux or unix machines running an Apache web server.
 A typical place to look for the web server logs is /usr/local/apache/logs but the actual location depends on how and where the server was installed.
 Check with your system administrator for the specifics on your machine.

 You can find more information on Apache's server software at http://www.apache.org, including more information on log files.